 |Emerging Market Bond (ETFs)||3.10%||9.98%|

-The performance advantage favors mutual funds, which may be somewhat surprising given the rapid growth of ETF assets in recent years.
-A larger percentage of mutual funds are actively managed compared to ETFs, so their modest outperformance indicates that investors are getting value for the higher expenses.
+The performance advantage favors mutual funds, which you may not expect, given the rapid growth of ETF assets in recent years.
+A larger amount of mutual funds are actively managed, compared to ETFs, so their modest outperformance shows that investors are getting value for the higher costs and fees.

-Another advantage of mutual funds is that their prices don't become disconnected from the value of the underlying securities in the portfolio during periods of market stress, which can occur with ETFs.
+Another good thing about mutual funds is that their prices don't become removed from the value of the securities in the portfolio during periods of market stress, which can occur with ETFs.

-The bottom line: be sure to weigh all considerations carefully when making a decision, including tax issues, fees and the long-term results of the specific funds you’re thinking of buying.
+Be sure to weigh all points with care when you're deciding where to put your money.
+They include tax issues, fees, and the long-term results of the funds you’re thinking of buying.